-SESDI - GREEK FOOD SUPPLEMENTS ASSOCIATIION CONTRIBUTION REGARDING TRIS NOTIFICATION 2024/0289/BE OF MAY $30^{TH}$ , 2024
+THE POLISH COUNCIL FOR SUPPLEMENTS AND NUTRITIONAL FOODS (KRSIO) CONTRIBUTION REGARDING TRIS NOTIFICATION 2024/0289/BE OF MAY 30TH, 2024

-Belgium notified to the European Commission on May 30, 2024 its draft amendment to the "Royal Decrees of 30 May 2021 on the placing on the market of nutrients and foodstuffs to which nutrients have been added, of 29 August 2021 on the manufacture of and trade in food supplements containing substances other than nutrients and plants or plant preparations, and of 31 August 2021 on the manufacture of and trade in foodstuffs consisting of or containing plants or plant preparations" (hereinafter referred to as the "Draft amendment").
+Belgium notified to the European Commission on May 30, 2024 its draft amendment to the "Royal Decrees of 30 May 2021 on the placing on the market of nutrients and foodstuffs to which nutrients have been added, of 29 August 2021 on the manufacture of and trade in food supplements containing substances other than nutrients and plants or plant preparations, and of 31 August 2021 on the manufacture of and trade in foodstuffs or plant preparations" (hereinafter referred to as the "Draft amendment").

-As a trade association representing Greek companies in the food supplement sector we wish to express our concern about this Draft amendment.
+As an association representing the Polish food supplement sector, we are concerned about this Draft amendment.

 Currently, these three Royal Decrees partially transpose the Directive 2002/46/EC of 10 June 2002 on the approximation of the laws of the Member States relating to food supplements.
-They regulate the marketing of food supplements, depending on whether the food supplements contain nutrients, plants or other substances.
+They regulate the marketing of food supplements, depending on whether they contain nutrients, plants, or other substances.

-Belgium claims that the aim of the Draft amendment is to "clarify" the scope of application of the Royal Decrees by:
+Belgium claims that the Draft amendment aims to "clarify" the scope of application of the Royal Decrees by: